akorunska/x.teams/module-2/README.md

 **Important info about using this system as a miner**

 You must provide file called ```minerkey``` inside ```pitcoin_modules``` folder.
-Initially this file exists in the repo and contains sample private key in hex format.
+Initially this file exists in the repo and contains sample private key in wif format.
 If you with to change it, edit this file along with file ```pitcoin_modules/address```, that must contain corresponding address in mainnet format.